What Causes Synesthesia? Understanding Cross-Sensory Connections

 Medically reviewed by April Justice, LICSW

-Updated April 26, 2024by BetterHelp Editorial Team
+Updated June 27, 2024by BetterHelp Editorial Team

 Getty

-Synesthesia is a gift that can sometimes feel overwhelming
+Synesthesia may sometimes feel overwhelming

 Synesthesia overview

 Synesthesia is a phenomenon characterized by the blending or mixing of sensory experiences.
 It is a condition where the stimulation of one of the senses, such as sight or sound, leads to an automatic perception in another.
-For example, a person with synesthesia, also called a synesthete, may perceive colors when they hear music or taste words.
+For example, a person with synesthesia, sometimes called a synesthete, may perceive colors when they hear music or taste words.
 Synesthesia may present in one of two ways:

-Projective synesthesia
+1. Projective synesthesia

 Sensory experiences evoke vivid and involuntary mental images or perceptions.

-Associative synesthesia
+2. Associative synesthesia

 Sensory stimuli trigger consistent and involuntary associations between different sensory modalities.